View course descriptions for

 PL 303 State and Local Government (3) Offered Spring.
 This course analyzes the structure and functions of state and local governments.
 The student will learn about topics such as federalism, police power, political parties, and policymaking as observed from the state level and from their relationship to the federal government.
 This course may be taken as a history elective by history major, minor, or teaching field; or as a social science elective.

-PL 313 Democracy in America (3) Offered Spring odd.
+PL 313 Democracy in America (3) Offered on campus: Spring odd; online: Interterm, Summer.
 Prereq.: HI 201, 202, and sophomore or above.
 Students analyze current political institutions including political parties, elections, campaigns, the media, and special interest groups.

 PL 407 Political Science Research (3) Offered Fall odd.
 Prereq.: MA 125 and junior or senior political science concentration.
 Students learn the logic, design, sampling, and data collection techniques involved in research methods in political science.